-New to climbing and have no clue on how to comport yourself at a crag or in a climbing gym.
+Are you new to climbing and have no idea how to behave properly at a crag or in a climbing gym?
 Well, look no further.
 Below is our rock climbing etiquette guide for new climbers and the not-so-new ones who need a refresher.

-Everyone gets excited about progress and it can be easy to get a little over excited.
+Everyone gets excited about the progress, and it can be easy to get a little over-excited.
 We learn new things and figure out ways to overcome obstacles we thought were impassable when we started.
 It’s an awesome and rewarding experience!

 How would you feel if someone took that away from you?
-What we want to avoid here is telling other climbers how to climb, giving them too many tips, or giving out unwanted advice.
+We want to avoid telling other climbers how to climb, giving them too many tips, or giving out unsolicited advice.
 If another climber approaches you and asks for help, by all means!
-This is called “sharing beta” and is one of the most fun parts about the climbing community.
+This is called “sharing beta” and is one of the most fun parts of the climbing community.

 If you find yourself yelling instructions up at beginner climbers, we call this “beta spraying.”
 You may want to tone it down and let them figure it out for themselves.
 After all, figuring it out is half the fun!

 Trust me, we get it.
 When you’re working hard and crushing it on the wall, sometimes you have to let out a grunt!
 There’s a reason tennis has garnered a reputation for its exclamations, exhalations, and calling out.

 And just like with beta-spraying, a little bit is to be expected!
 A lot is just a little bit rude.